-The following Thrivecart review will go through all the crucial aspects such as features, integrations, pricing, and alternatives.
+The following Thrivecart review will go through all the crucial features, integrations, pricing, and alternatives.
 The software has to give you the knowledge necessary to make an informed decision.
 So let’s begin our journey by defining Thrive Cart.

 What is ThriveCart?